Creating a Successful Approach

 - Been selective about the types of scholarships applied for and planned carefully when applying.
 It can be that easy.

-This could be time consuming but worth it.
-Once your list has been narrowed, review each application for the following details:
+This process can be time consuming, but worth it.
+Once your list has been narrowed down, review each scholaship application for the following details:

 - Deadline - What timeframe do you have to prepare and fill out applications?